jwoodrow99/docker-wordpress/README.md

 # WordPress Docker

-This is a docker environment designed to give you all of the tools you need to develop a wordpress site.
+This is a docker environment designed to give you all of the tools you need to develop and manage a wordpress site.

 ## Prerequisites